Could you talk us through some of the different camera moves you might see in a video production?

 The audience shouldn’t notice that you’re changing the way they feel by any kinda of camerawork, if they do notice then it kind of means you’re doing your job wrong because you’re taking them out of the film or video.
 This is why it’s best to pick the right camera move for the right situation or right emotion because then it happens naturally.
 If you start seeing what the cinematographer is doing, for instance, a calm scene of someone walking and talking to their partner in a street, yet you're moving about with a frenetic handheld camera and running behind them, then the camera movement wouldn’t match up with what you’re watching and the audience begins to notice the movement of the camera.
 Now, this might be relevant if this scene was supposed to be eerie or unsettling but if it didn’t lend itself tonally to the rest of the film and the context then it would feel out of place.

 Could you give us an example of a cool camera move in action?

 There are quite a few famous examples of brilliant camera moves in the cinema that were never done before, which set the gold standard on how to use camera moves effectively and how to improve your storytelling with them.
-There’s a famous Alfred Hitchcock film, it’s one of his early ones and the first five minutes of the film is all in one shot and it starts with a couple of people in an apartment in America and the camera is physically on a crane but you don’t realise and the crane looks through a window and it comes out the window to reveal the street and then follows it down to street level and two people are walking along, then the camera walks along with them as they're talking and then enters a nightclub with him at night.
+There’s a famous Alfred Hitchcock film, it’s one of his early ones, and the first five minutes of the film is all in one shot.
+It starts with a couple of people in an apartment in America and the camera is physically on a crane but you don’t realise.
+The crane looks through the window and it comes out the window to reveal the street and then follows it down to street level and two people are walking along, then the camera walks along with them as they're talking and then enters a nightclub with him at night.